 The key performance indicator used by management in assessing the performance of the Company are the monitoring of the fair value movement and the redemptions during the year.
 These have been identified by management as key drivers in the performance of the Company.
-More details for the fair value movement are in note 4 and details for the redemptions are in note 8 and 10.
+More details for the fair value movement is in note 5 and details for the redemptions are in note 9 and 10.